 On the night before her 25th birthday, down to her last $12, Helen decided she would use her return ticket to Australia on the next available flight.
 The next day her friends told her they had organised a birthday party for her with people paying $5 a head – with all the money going to her.

 In true fairy tale style, a gate crasher at the party turned out to be the aforementioned Jeff Wald, who worked at the powerful William Morris Agency.
 He told Helen “I am going to make you a star within five years”.
 Helen met Jeff on a Tuesday.
 He proposed to her the following Friday and they were soon married.

 The newlyweds moved firstly to Chicago and then to Los Angeles, but despite Jeff’s contacts and mercurial approach, Helen was still finding her career stalled and going nowhere fast.

 Her biggest hit came in 1973 with I Am Woman.
-Not only did the song become her signature tune, it also became a well-timed anthem for the Women’s Liberation movement.
-Also in 1973, Reddy became the semi-regular host of the NBC late night variety show The Midnight Special, a position she retained until 1975.
+Not only did the song become her signature tune, but it also became a well-timed anthem for the Women’s Liberation movement.
+Also in 1973, Reddy became the semi-regular host of the NBC late-night variety show The Midnight Special, a position she retained until 1975.

 Helen’s 1982 divorce from Wald erupted into a front-page battle over his cocaine use and custody of their son, Jordan.
 She married again in 1983 (husband number three, drummer Milton Ruth) but they divorced amicably in 1995.